 Projects in various stages of development

 1. "Language typology, change, and innovation: The preverbal field in Cibaeño Dominican Spanish" (solo book-length project)

-4. "Information Structure and Mood Selection in New Mexico Border Spanish" (with Kathryn Bove, IRB approved & under construction)
+2. "Information Structure and Mood Selection in New Mexico Border Spanish" (with Kathryn Bove, pilot stage)

 James Fenton Gardner